polyntsov/fp2022/SQL/README.md

   <Table reference> CROSS JOIN <Table reference>

 Only INNER and CROSS joins are interpreted at the moment, however all other types are parsed and generated.
+All kinds of nested joins and chained joins are supported (check the tests to see the examples).
 OrderBy is only supported on the parser level.

 Features done (append only):